Enhancing Energy and Spectral Efficiency in IoT-Cellular Networks via Active SIM-Equipped LEO Satellites: System Model

 Additionally, the system supports \(I\) passive IoT devices, which utilize symbiotic backscatter communication.
 These devices modulate their information onto the reflection coefficient of the incident signal, enabling spectrum sharing with the RSMA users without orthogonal resource allocation.
 This design achieves ultra-low-power transmission, ideal for energy-constrained IoT scenarios.

-Perfect CSI is assumed for the satellite-to-SIM link \( \mathbf{F} \), owing to its deterministic geometry and static configuration.
-However, imperfect CSI for the ASIM-to-user channels necessitates robust joint optimization of the satellite precoding vectors \( \mathbf{w}_c, \mathbf{w}_l \) and SIM tuning matrices \( \{\mathbf{\Phi}^{(q)}\}_{q=1}^Q \) to guarantee user-specific QoS under channel uncertainty.
+We assume perfect CSI for the satellite-to-ASIM link \( \mathbf{F} \), owing to its deterministic geometry and static configuration.
+In contrast, the ASIM-to-user channels are subject to estimation errors (imperfect CSI), and thus the proposed algorithms perform robust joint optimization of the satellite precoding vectors \( \mathbf{w}_c, \mathbf{w}_l \) and the SIM tuning matrices \( \{\mathbf{\Phi}^{(q)}\}_{q=1}^Q \) to ensure user-specific QoS under channel uncertainty.
+This design explicitly accounts for CSI imperfections in the optimization process, demonstrating that the algorithms remain suitable and effective even when the channel estimates are not exact.